 - Under “Payment Data Transfer,” click “On.”

-- Leave the remaining options as default and click the “Save” button at the bottom of the page.
-Your “Identity Token” will appear at the top of the page in a green highlighted box.
+- Your “Identity Token” will appear at the bottom of the "Payment data transfer" pane.
 You will want to select that and copy it (Ctrl-C in Windows or Command-C on Mac).
 Next we will paste it into CloudTrax.

 - Clients Per Voucher: Number of Client Devices per PayPal purchase.
 Typically one to five (maximum 10).
 If you're running a coffee shop, you’ll likely want one device.
 If you run a hotel or apartment complex, you might want to set this to 3 to 5 to cover multiple guests and their laptops, phones, tablets, etc.

 - Download Bandwidth: Download bandwidth per client device (in mbps) for PayPal.